liquidcreative-dev/technical-test/README.md

 * The nav buttons in the header should link to their respective pages.
 * Taking too long to complete this test could allow for someone else to get an offer before you.
 This test shouldn't take more than a few hours to complete.
 * Do not add in your own design ideas.
 Stick to the design that you have been given.
+* Two font files have been included in the assets folder.
+To stand out more, it is reccommended that you use one of those files to create a custom CSS font face and use it during the test.

 ### Be sure to reach out as soon as you finish the test so we can review your work.
 Good luck, and we look forward to working with you.